abstracthomotopies/abstracthomotopies.github.io/README.md

     <div class="container">

         <div class="quote-block">
-            "Aphorism of an Atheist Scholar: Mission that I have undertaken to seek for a betterment of life."
+            "Mission that I have undertaken to seek for a betterment of life:"
         </div>

         <section class="content-section">